JA

 Serving: Chilled in a bottle or can

-Appleton Estate is a world-renowned rum producer in Jamaica.
-They offer a range of rums, from white to dark, each with its own distinct flavor profile.
+Appleton Estate is world-renowned rum producer in Jamaica.
+Range of rums from white to dark, each with distinct flavor profile.
+Established 1749 in Nassau Valley, St. Elizabeth.
+Joy Spence master blender.
+Rum tourism destination with distillery tours.

 Ingredients: Molasses, Yeast, Water